 If you want to see for yourself how the split test function works, simply create an account and use the 'test feed' to play around with creating your own expressions, split testing, optimizing images, filtering and segmenting your feed data with our easy-to-use tools.

-Find out more about our Feed Marketing platform here, or sign up for your free product demo to get an insight today.
+Find out more about our Feed Marketing Platform and sign up for your Free Product Demo to get an insight today.